TechSivaram/Host-Angular-on-Heroku/README.md

 If you want to run it on local

 1. npm i
-2. ng build  or ng build --prod
+2. ng build  or ng build --prod or any config you prefere
 3. npm start

 http://localhost:8080/